Prostitution in South Korea: China

 South Korean men continue to be a major source of demand for child sex tourism in China.

 Southeast Asia

 South Korean men continue to be a major source of demand for child sex tourism in both Southeast Asia and the Pacific Islands.
 Child prostitutes in Southeast Asian countries were reportedly patronized mainly by South Korean men, who outstrip Japanese and Chinese as the most numerous sex tourists in the region, with the Philippines, Vietnam, Cambodia, and Thailand mainly seeing South Korean men using child prostitutes.

 Korean prostitutes in foreign countries

 The South Korean government has expressed concern over its citizens engaging in prostitution in foreign countries like Australia and the United States.

 Australia

-Many South Korean women are trafficked to Australia to work as prostitutes with more than a thousand Korean women in the Australian sex industry.
+As of 2011, more than a thousand Korean women were estimated to work as prostitutes in the Australian sex industry.
+Korean government officials, expressing concern that many are victims of sex trafficking, have requested that the Australian authorities step up enforcement efforts.

 United States

 Thousands of South Korean women are trafficked to the United States to work as prostitutes in massage parlors.
 American authorities arrested hundreds of Korean women for prostitution in the five years leading up to 2011, with the 2008 Korea-US Visa Waiver Program leading to an additional increase in the number of Korean prostitutes in America.
 The number of people who operate with trafficking rackets to ship Korean women into the sex trade in America reaches into the thousands.